geegatomar/EFraS/vne/README.md

  The main executable in the package.

  ## configurations.json
- User specified *configurations* are specified here.
-These configurations decide the number of nodes in substrate graph, number of VNRs, the cpu/bw requirements of those generated VNRs, etc.
+ User can specify all *configurations* here.
+These configurations decide the number of nodes in substrate graph, number of VNRs, the cpu/bw requirements of those generated VNRs will be in which range of randomly generated values (i.e. min and max values for range), etc.

  ## substrate.py